Run Your Newsletter Like a Restaurant

 Use these platforms, but use them wisely.
 Curate your information diet and limit your time on social.

 Good luck with your newsletter!
-Remember - nobody wins if you play small.
+Remember - nobody wins if you play it small.

 Thanks to Adi Verma and Kath Mora for reading drafts of this essay.